LightHades/ratloader/README.md

 :~# bash install.sh

 # End
-Then, ratcreator will be able to work, to run it, execute the file 'main.py', or the command 'ratloader'
+Then, ratloader will be able to work, to run it, execute the file 'main.py', or the command 'ratloader'